catchygit/openvino_notebooks/recipes/defect_detection_anomalib/README.md

 1. Install Dobot requirements (See Dobot documentation here: https://en.dobot.cn/products/education/magician.html).
 2. Check all connections to the Dobot and verify it is working using the Dobot Studio.
-3. Install the vent accessory on the Dobot and verify it is working using Dobot Studio.
+3. Install the vent accessory on the Dobot and verify it works using Dobot Studio.
 4. In the Dobot Studio, hit the "Home" button, and locate the:

 ![image](https://user-images.githubusercontent.com/10940214/219142393-c589f275-e01a-44bb-b499-65ebeb83a3dd.png)